Barrio Tacos to Pay $823K - Back Wages - Damages - STL.News

-Court orders 3 West Michigan taco restaurants, or Barrio Tacos, to pay $823K in back wages and damages to 177 workers shortchanged minimum wage and overtime.
+A court ordered three West Michigan taco restaurants, operating as Barrio Tacos, to pay $823K in back wages and damages to 177 workers shortchanged on minimum wage and overtime.

-The court concluded that Barrio Tacos restaurant, which is an owner-operated illegal tip pool,
+The court concludes that the Barrio Taco restaurant owner operated an illegal tip pool.

-GRAND RAPIDS, MI (STL.News) A federal court has ordered the owner of three West Michigan taco restaurants to pay 177 workers a total of $823,326 after the court granted the U.S. Department of Labor’s request for summary judgment, concluding that the restaurants operated an illegal tip pool that led to violations of federal minimum wage and overtime regulations.
+GRAND RAPIDS, MI (STL.News) A federal court has ordered the owner of three West Michigan taco restaurants, Barrio Tacos, to pay 177 workers a total of $823,326 after the court granted the U.S. Department of Labor’s request for summary judgment, concluding that the restaurants operated an illegal tip pool that led to violations of federal minimum wage and overtime regulations.

-On November 5, 2024, the U.S. District Court for the Western District of Michigan entered summary judgment against Sparty Tacos LLC in East Lansing, TC Tacos LLC in Traverse City, and GR Tacos LLC in Grand Rapids – all operating as Barrio Tacos – and owner Jacob Hawley that required the employers to pay $411,663 in back wages and an equal amount in liquidated damages.
+On Nov.
+5, 2024, the U.S. District Court for the Western District of Michigan entered summary judgment against Sparty Tacos LLC in East Lansing, TC Tacos LLC in Traverse City, and GR Tacos LLC in Grand Rapids—all operating as Barrio Tacos—and owner Jacob Hawley.
+The judgment required the employers to pay $411,663 in back wages and an equal amount in liquidated damages.

-- Required tipped employees – who were paid by Barrio Tacos using the tip credit – to surrender a portion of their cash and credit card tips to managers after each shift.
+- Tipped employees – paid by the employers using the tip credit – must surrender a portion of their cash and credit card tips to managers after each shift.
 Managers then redistributed these tips to non-tipped employees, including kitchen staff.

 - Failed to pay tipped employees the federal minimum wage of $7.25 per hour.